JacqsLabz/Sims4-Yootz-Story/3.1-Emma+Camping/00-index.md

 ![](06-19-18_8-53-41%C2%A0PM.png)

-Meanwhile, Emma still had no idea what was going on either her stomach.
+Meanwhile, Emma still wasn't sure about her stomach.

 ![](06-19-18_8-59-43%C2%A0PM.png)

-But she still danced with her sister.
+But that didn't stop Anne & Emma from having random dance-off's.

 ![](06-19-18_10-03-19%C2%A0PM.png)